markquinn12/devEnvironmentSetup/README.md

 **Note:** Opening the command prompt as an administrator is important.
 Some software may not install if not run as an administrator.

 ## To run Boxstarter script only
+The boxstarter script will be downloaded and run using the .bat file above.
+If you want to run the boxstarter script on its own please see below.

 - Open Internet Explorer
 - Copy the following link into the address bar: [http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/markquinn12/devEnvironmentSetup/master/setupWithBoxstarter.txt](http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/markquinn12/devEnvironmentSetup/master/setupWithBoxstarter.txt)
 - Accept any dialogs that might appear